DanielPaviza/HlidacVystrah/readme.md

 # Hlídač výstrah

-- English version is in the project folder under the name readme.en.md
+- English version of this file is in the project folder under the name readme.en.md

 ## Úvod